thaJeztah/docker/docs/articles/https.md

 ## Create a CA, server and client keys with OpenSSL

-> **Note**: replace all instances of `$HOST` in the following example with the
+> **Note**: replace all instances of `€HOST` in the following example with the
 > DNS name of your Docker daemon's host.

 First generate CA private and public keys:

-    $ openssl genrsa -aes256 -out ca-key.pem 4096
+    € openssl genrsa -aes256 -out ca-key.pem 4096
     Generating RSA private key, 4096 bit long modulus ............................................................................................................................................................................................++
     ........++
     e is 65537 (0x10001)
     Enter pass phrase for ca-key.pem:
     Verifying - Enter pass phrase for ca-key.pem:
-    $ openssl req -new -x509 -days 365 -key ca-key.pem -sha256 -out ca.pem
+    € openssl req -new -x509 -days 365 -key ca-key.pem -sha256 -out ca.pem
     Enter pass phrase for ca-key.pem:
     You are about to be asked to enter information that will be incorporated into your certificate request.